keycloak/keycloak-community/design/keycloak.x/storage-persistence.md

 ### <a name="_vc"></a> Version Compatibility (VC)

+<a name="_def_entity_schema_version"></a>
+An _entity schema version_ is a version of storage representation of some object, e.g. a realm or a role.
+Any change in the model interfaces (e.g. adding getters/setters) might propagate into change in the storage representation, which would change entity schema version of that type of objects.
-A _logical object version_ is a version of a logical object type, e.g. a realm or a role.
-Any change in the data available from model (i.e. getters/setters) changes the logical object version.
-In contrast, adding a method to model that operates on existing fields does not change model version.
+In contrast, adding a method to model that operates on existing fields does _not_ change entity schema version.

-For example, [this change in `RoleModel`](https://github.com/keycloak/keycloak/commit/9ef4c7fffd75ed63c49713405083c17e643ff80a#diff-38a40e77fbc7b5c42eb6cda54cf5cd6e) added attributes to the roles and thus means update to the logical object version.
+For example, [this change in `RoleModel`](https://github.com/keycloak/keycloak/commit/9ef4c7fffd75ed63c49713405083c17e643ff80a#diff-38a40e77fbc7b5c42eb6cda54cf5cd6e) added attributes to the roles and thus means update to the entity schema version.
-On the other hand, [this change in `RoleModel`](https://github.com/keycloak/keycloak/commit/8f7f9e0b9c1ea0a50a4f6292ffa09c856e067c10#diff-38a40e77fbc7b5c42eb6cda54cf5cd6e) did operates on data already available in the model, thus the logical object version of `RoleModel` remains unchanged.
+On the other hand, [this change in `RoleModel`](https://github.com/keycloak/keycloak/commit/8f7f9e0b9c1ea0a50a4f6292ffa09c856e067c10#diff-38a40e77fbc7b5c42eb6cda54cf5cd6e) did operates on data already available in the model, thus the entity schema version of `RoleModel` remains unchanged.

+<a name="_def_current_store_version_"></a>
-For each of the logical entities (realm, user, client etc.), the _current store version_ is the logical object version that the store uses for writing objects.
+For each of the entities (realm, user, client etc.), the _current store version_ is the entity schema version that the store uses for writing objects.

 Conditions for the readability of an object stored by store of version _N_